Nandini-Shukla21/SALSA-2.0/README.md

 as `n` grows and is slightly less at small `n` because both layouts carry the same two boundary tokens.

-NACT-F consumes the **same token layout the codec already produces** and folds it into coordinate positions internally, reconstructing each integer losslessly.
+Modified NACT consumes the **same token layout the codec already produces** and folds it into coordinate positions internally, reconstructing each integer losslessly.
 This is asserted by test for every dimension from 12 to 128 and for both representations, so no change to the data pipeline was required.